Bottom Line

 What to Know First

-01Resolve the buying choice directly instead of treating both games as generic co-op horror recommendations.
+01Resolve the first-buy decision directly instead of treating both games as generic co-op horror recommendations.

-02The main split is physics spectacle and fast chaos versus deeper investigation mastery.
+02The main split is fast spectacle and visible mistakes versus deeper investigation mastery.

 Quick answer

-Pick R.E.P.O. if your group wants louder physics mistakes, faster stories, and a game that pays off quickly on the first night.
-Pick Phasmophobia if your group wants deeper systems, stronger ghost-hunt tension, and a co-op horror game that keeps opening up over time.
+Buy R.E.P.O. first if your group wants louder physics mistakes, faster stories, and a game that pays off quickly on the first night.
+Buy Phasmophobia first if your group wants deeper systems, stronger ghost-hunt tension, and a co-op horror game that keeps opening up over time.

 The core difference